Skip to main content

 Guiding question

-Is anything preventing the members of your governing body from making decisions that are centred on the needs and quality of life of care recipients?
+Is anything stopping the members of your governing body from making decisions that are centred on the needs and quality of life of people receiving care?

-An independent governing body member should act in the best interest of the organisation and the people to whom the organisation provides aged care.
-This helps individuals maintain impartiality and protects the organisation, while putting the best interests of those in care first.
+An independent governing body member should act in the best interest of the organisation and the people it provides aged care for.
+It means providers have a neutral person to help make good decisions.

 Independence checklist for approved providers

-When assessing the independence status of a person who is or could become a member of a governing body, approved providers should consider this checklist as a guide.
+When assessing the independence status of a person who is or who could become a member of a governing body, registered providers should use this checklist as a guide.

-A person may be considered independent if that person and any member of their immediate family:
+A person may be considered independent if they and any member of their immediate family:

 Employment history

-• Has not been employed by the organisation or been an executive officer (a person who takes part in the management of an organisation) after finishing employment in the last 3 years.
+• haven’t been employed by the organisation or been an executive officer (a person who takes part in the management of an organisation) after finishing employment in the last 3 years

 Professional relationships

-• Is not currently or has not been a principal, employee or paid consultant to the organisation and has not been a paid employee of a service provided to the organisation.
+• aren’t currently or haven’t been a principal, employee or paid consultant to the organisation and haven’t been a paid employee of a service provided to the organisation

 Financial associations

-• Has not been a business partner, supplier, consultant, or customer of the organisation, or linked in any way to these kinds of relationships.
+• haven’t been a business partner, supplier, consultant or customer of the organisation or linked in any way to these kinds of relationships

 Contractual agreements

-• Does not hold paid/material contracts or agreements with the organisation.
+• don’t have paid or material contracts or agreements with the organisation

 Competitive advantage

-• Is not employed by a company that could gain a competitive or commercial advantage, through knowledge shared by the governing body.
+• aren’t employed by a company that could gain a competitive or commercial advantage through knowledge shared by the governing body

 Governance conflict of interest

-• Does not hold a governance role in an organisation that is currently a business partner or could gain competitive advantage by knowing about the activities of the organisation.
+• don’t hold a governance role in an organisation that is currently a business partner or could gain a competitive advantage by knowing about the activities of the organisation.

 Managing conflicts of interest

-Approved providers must consider and manage conflicts of interest where a governing body member’s influence or personal connections may affect decisions or yield direct benefits.
+Registered providers must consider and manage conflicts of interest where a governing body member’s influence or personal connections may affect decisions or create direct benefits.

 For example, this may include a person who:

-• owns or has significant investment in a subcontracting company that the provider is considering engaging
+• owns or has significant investment in a subcontracting company that the provider is thinking about engaging

 • has family members receiving care from the organisation